 Romans, Greeks, Slavs, what was going on?

-By the late sixth century, "Rome" meant a Greek-speaking empire
+By the late sixth century, "Rome" referred to

-The city of Rome itself was now just an outpost of the empire
+The city of Rome was just an outpost of the empire

 based in Byzantium, by then called Constantinople.